rp42dev/ed-tattoo/content/gallery/tattoo-monkey.md

 ---
 title: Tattoo Monkey
-date: 2022-11-23T17:36:12.685Z
+date: 2022-11-25T17:33:27.036Z
-seotitle: Tattoo artist Lørenskog near Oslo
+seotitle: Ed Tattoo Lørenskog - Tattoo Monkey
-seodescription: I am a tattoo artist in Lørenskog near Oslo.
-I specialize in black and grey tattoos, color tattoos, traditional tattoos, cover ups and custom tattoos.
+seodescription: We are a tattoo studio in Lørenskog, near Oslo.
+I will make sure that the Tattoo Monkey tattoo is a perfect match.
+If you have any questions, contact me...
 isDisplay: false
 cover: assets/images/img98.jpeg
 tags: tattoo, black and gray, monkey tattoo, traditional tattoo, custom tattoo, finger
 ---